-Stud dent Date

-gram ation of receiving th e vaccination series when performed for

-I have already been immunized with -

-, and, (The student must submit proof of value) accination series for their clinical file)

-Or

-I am considered immune because of a past blood test for antibodies to hepatitis A/B virus.

-Stude Date

-(The student must submit proof of the neir immunity for the eir clinical file)

-opportunity to be vaccinated with he ng hepatitis A/B virus epatitis A/B vaccine, e.
-I understand that I , a serious disease.
-It ther potentially infec as (HBV) infection.
-I have been given the at my own expense.
-However, I decline by declining this vaccine, I continue to f in the future I continue to have ctious materials and I want to be
+Student Date Program entation of receiving the ne vaccination series when performed for I have already been immunized v with the complete hepa on , and (The student must submit proof of of vaccination series fo r their clinical file) I am considered immune because Or e of a past blood test fo r antibodies to hepatitis A/B virus.
+The student must submit proof of tudentof their immunity for the Date neir clinical file) materials I may be at risk of acque opportunity to be vaccinated with hepatitis A/B vaccination at this be at risk of acquiring hepatitis A occupational exposure to blood of uiring hepatitis A/B vir h hepatitis A/B vaccine time.
+I understand that A/B, a serious disease.
+I or other potentially infe lood or other potentially infectious us (HBV) infection.
+I have been given the e, at my own expense.
+However, I decline by declining this vaccine, I continue to If in the future I continue to have ectious materials and I want to be evaccine series at my own expense.
+Student Witness Date Date 07/13/11

-Student Witness

-Date Date

-07/13/11